d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         their `help-echo' property that says what kind of token this is, to expose the precise semantics of each token to the user.

-  Add a command for updating the dependencies for the current module
-        `sweeprolog-mode' should provide a command for adding and/or updating `use_module/2' and `autoload/2' directives as needed according to the predicates that the current buffer depends on.
-The directives should be inserted in the appropriate position, i.e. before the first predicate definition in the buffer.

   Add a command for interactively inserting a new predicate
         `sweeprolog-mode' should provide a command for interactively inserting a new predicate definition, ideally with optional `PlDoc' comments (see [Documenting predicates]).

-  Improve the information provided for predicate completion candidates
-        predicate completion with `C-M-i' should annotate each completion candidate with the names and modes of its arguments, when available.
-E.g. say `foo(+Bar, -Baz)' instead of `foo/2'.

   Make predicate completion aware of module-qualification
         predicate completion should detect when the prefix it’s trying